Dominican Republic National Police

 The Dominican National Police (Policía Nacional Dominicana) is the national police force of the Dominican Republic.
 It is the largest police force in the Dominican Republic under the control of the Ministry of Interior and Police.
+Ranks and insignia are similar to those of the Dominican Army.

 Its main function is to protect the Dominican nation, enforce the law by constitutional mandate to maintain and guarantee the necessary conditions for public freedoms and rights and to ensure peaceful cohabitation among the population.

 History

-During the U.S Occupation of Dominican Republic from 1916 to 1924, the United States Military assisted in creating the Dominican Constabulary Guard (DCG), which acted as national police and defense agency and the forerunner for today's Dominican National Police.
+During the U.S. Occupation of Dominican Republic from 1916 to 1924, the United States Military assisted in creating the Dominican Constabulary Guard (DCG), which acted as national police and defense agency and the forerunner for today's Dominican National Police.